RolandCampbell/RolandCampbell/README.md

 - 👋 Hi, I’m @RolandCampbell
 - 👀 I’m interested in integration with other testing tools
 - 🌱 I’m currently learning how to best integrate testing tools into Github pipelines
-- 💞️ I’m looking to collaborate on nithing right now
+- 💞️ I’m looking to collaborate on nothing right now
 - 📫 How to reach me roland.campbell@usablenet.com

 <!---